Are you searching for a specific type of material? Learn more about searching for different publication types here.

 You can search for articles in these interdisciplinary search engines:

 Articles can also be found via discipline specific search engines (such as in the field of medicine, psychology or law).
-In the overview of search engines per discipline you can see which search engines are relevant for your field.
+On our page about search engines per discipline you can see which search engines are relevant for your field.

 Access to articles

 Through the university library you have access to the full text of many articles.
-Read more about the different possibilities to access digitally licensed material.
+On our page about how to acces digital publications you can read more about the different possibilities to access digitally licensed material.

 You can search for books using information such as author, title, edition, etc. or by subject.
 More information about searching for books can be found in the Libguide Search Strategy (box Where to look for books).